pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 ## Quick start with template

-In this section, we will use the preset template as an example to try out TiDB Cloud App on Zapier.
+In this section, we will use the **Add new Github global events to TiDB rows** template as an example to create a workflow.
+In this workflow, every time a new global event is created from your GitHub account, Zapier adds a new row to your TiDB Cloud cluster.

 ### Prerequisites